 Depending on your settings or the privacy policies for social media and messaging services like Facebook, WhatsApp or Twitter, you might give us permission to access information from those accounts or services.

-You may also provide permission for 3rd party organisations to share your data with other third parties, including charities.
+You may also provide permission for third party organisations to share your data with other third parties, including charities.
 You may do this when you buy a product or service, register with a website that runs competitions or register with a comparison site.

 The information we get from those services depends on your settings or the responses you give, so you should regularly check them.